 Have you ever cashed out your 401(k) when changing jobs?
 If so, you may have been stunned to find an incredibly shrunken balance, the victim of taxes and early withdrawal penalties that can approach 50% for people in the top income tax bracket.

 All too often, people make that painful mistake when managing their 401(k) savings—they cash out.
-Fidelity data finds that one in three 401(k) investors has cashed out of his or her plan before reaching age 59½, often when changing jobs.
+Fidelity data finds that 1 in 3 investors has cashed out of their 401(k) before reaching age 59½, often when changing jobs.

 For many, cashing out a 401(k) seems like a relatively easy way to solve a short-term cash crunch, whether it's due to temporary cash-flow problems created by the loss of a job, or simply paying down a credit card or covering an emergency home repair.
 But while doing so may not seem like a big deal, especially if you have a small balance, over a long period of time, the consequences of cashing out can be significant.